geniot/digger/README.md

 From the player's perspective the main difference with the original game is that this Digger has pixel perfect precision.

-- all animations are smooth (except sprites - which I borrowed from the 1983 Windmill game)
+- all animations are smooth (except sprites - which I borrowed from the original 1983 Windmill game)
 - all object collisions are pixel-based and calculated within a [Resolv](github.com/solarlune/resolv) Space
 - collision with the field is based on [SDL_GetRGBA](https://wiki.libsdl.org/SDL2/SDL_GetRGBA)

 # Motivation

-I created this clone to learn Go, SDL2, some nuances of embedded programming and game development.
+I started this project to learn [Go](https://go.dev/), [SDL2](https://www.libsdl.org/), some nuances of embedded programming and game development.

 # Build